ezioo2310/eulerian-magnification/README.md

 frequencies.

 ## Todo
- - Butterworth and IIR filters
+ - IIR filters
- - Optimized memory usage to allow processing of larger files
+ - Optimized memory usage to allow processing of larger files (semi solved for now; C++ is better for tackling)

 ## Troubleshooting